Insight Financial Coaching | Know Yourself. Know Your Money.

 First, take a breath.
 You don't need to figure this all out overnight.
 Start by getting clear on your new financial picture: what's coming in each month (your income, plus any child support or alimony) and what's going out (housing, utilities, groceries, childcare, and other essentials).
 Many divorced moms feel overwhelmed stepping into the family CFO role for the first time, and that's completely normal.
 Focus on covering your basics first, then we can build systems for saving and longer-term goals from there.
 If you need support navigating this transition, personalized coaching can help you gain confidence and create a financial roadmap that actually works for single-parent life.

+Yes.
+I work with widows at any stage, whether you lost your spouse recently or years ago, who feel overwhelmed managing money alone.
+Many of my widowed clients had never handled finances before, or they're struggling with debt, financial scams, or simply keeping track of everything.
 I create a clear picture of your complete financial situation and build personalized systems that work for you.
 Whether you're dealing with complex debt, learning to manage money for the first time, or need ongoing support to stay on track, I help you move from overwhelmed and alone to capable and supported.

+Yes!
+I specialize in ADHD-informed financial coaching.
+Traditional budgeting with multiple categories and detailed tracking often creates MORE anxiety for ADHD brains.
+I use broader, simpler systems that work WITH how your brain functions, not against it.
 Many of my ADHD clients are managing family finances without partner support and need accountability and body doubling to tackle the scary parts.
 We work together on the overwhelming tasks - you're not doing this alone.
 You'll build systems that actually stick instead of feeling like you're failing at everyone else's "simple" budgeting advice.

 Yes, I offer shame-free financial coaching.
 It's a core tenet of my business.
 I only coach women because we've been uniquely shamed by the personal finance industry.
 You've been told to "just stop buying lattes" without acknowledging the real challenges you face or the systemic issues affecting all of us.
 I don't shame you for past money choices.
 Instead, we examine the context behind your decisions and build systems that work for your life moving forward.
 You deserve financial guidance that treats you with respect.

+Look for someone who understands that divorce and money are deeply emotional, not just technical.
+You need a coach who creates a shame-free, judgment-free environment where you can ask questions without feeling judged for what you don't know.
 Find someone who keeps YOUR best interests at heart, as you define them, not as they think you should want.
 Your coach should be flexible enough to meet you where you are and help you work through the overwhelm at your own pace.
+Most importantly, look for someone who understands that you're suddenly managing money alone after a major life transition.
+You need practical support AND emotional understanding, not just spreadsheets and lectures.

 How can I get help with ADHD and money management?